strongdm/accessbot/docs/ACCESS_CONFIGURATION.md

 Besides the “manual approval” workflow, you can configure:
 * Automatic approval for all resources (`SDM_AUTO_APPROVE_ALL`).
 Automatically grant access to all available resources - no need for admin approval.
 * Automatic approval by tag for resources (`SDM_AUTO_APPROVE_TAG`).
 Automatically grant access to all tagged available resources.
 Delete the tag or set it false to disable.
 Auto-approve resources will be highlighted when executing: _show available resources_
+* Show tagged resources (`SDM_ALLOW_RESOURCE_TAG`).
+Show tagged resources in the list of available resources.
+The tag value must be true to be enabled, set value to false or delete the tag to hide the resource.
+Only allowed resources will be shown when executing: _show available resources_
 * Hide tagged resources (`SDM_HIDE_RESOURCE_TAG`).
 Remove tagged resources from the list of available resources.
 The tag value is ignored, delete tag to disable.
 Hidden resources will not be shown when executing: _show available resources_
 * Automatic approval for all roles (`SDM_AUTO_APPROVE_ROLE_ALL`).
 Automatically grant access to all available roles - no need for admin approval.
 * Automatic approval by tag for roles (`SDM_AUTO_APPROVE_ROLE_TAG`).
 Automatically grant access to all tagged available roles.
 Delete the tag or set it false to disable.
 Auto-approve roles will be highlighted when executing: _show available roles_